itsjoshuagraves/digitalgarden/content/tools/guides/bookshelf/index.md

 ---
 date: 2023-08-08
-title: Books for Design Beginners
+title: Designer's Bookshelf
 bookToc: true
 type: docs
 tags: ["Resources"]
 aliases:
   - /docs/guides/bookshelf
-summary: "Covers basics, typography, and deeper topics like writing and communicating.
+summary: "Covers visuals, typography, and deeper topics like writing and communicating.
 Being a good designer is much more than what software you use."
 ---

 ## Fundamentals
+Please note: none of what you see here has affiliate links.

 ### The Non-Designer's Design Book
 This covers the basics of visual design and provides practical tips on how to create effective layouts, use color and typography effectively, and more.